Lifeline Services Scam

-We've been made aware that someone claiming to be from Mid Devon District Council is cold-calling residents and asking them to answer a survey concerning issues on Health & Heating.
+We've been made aware that someone claiming to be from Mid Devon District Council is cold-calling residents and offering lifeline services for money upfront.

 Council’s Disrepair ‘Claims Farmer’ Scam Warning to Tenants